-The price of breakfast and lunch paid by students and adults in local system schools shall be recommended by the superintendent and approved by the board.
+The price of breakfast and lunch above and beyond any free breakfast or lunch and/or ala carte items actually paid by students and adults in local system schools shall be recommended by the superintendent and approved by the board.
 Guests may be invited to have lunch on special occasions.
 Visitors not affiliated with school activities served in the school food service program shall have approval of the principal and shall be required to pay the current cost of the meal unless the cost of said meal is paid by the individual or group of individuals who extends invitations to eat in the school cafeteria.